carstenbund/mementum-led/README.md

-# esp32-matrix-group
+# Mementum LED
-Group of Matrix share text to display
+Group of ESP32-Matrix share text to display

 This project aims to build a networked swarm of wearable devices, displaying syncronized messages.